 Funeral homes can be very profitable.
 More importantly, though, funeral homes provide an essential service and comfort for people during difficult times.

-What licenses do I need to start a funeral home?
+What makes a successful funeral home?

 A successful funeral home should offer compassionate and personalized services to families during their time of need.
 This includes providing a range of funeral service options, such as traditional funeral services, cremation services, and memorial services.

 What food do you serve at a funeral?

 The type of food served at a funeral may vary depending on cultural and religious customs, personal preferences, and budget.
 Common options include finger foods, sandwiches, fruit trays, and desserts.

 What is the most common type of funeral?